dtsatyam/Advanced_Regression_Assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-Step 1: Data Preparation
+Step 1: Data Preparation<br>
-Step 2: Exploratory Data Analysis
+Step 2: Exploratory Data Analysis<br>
-Step 3: Data Pre Processing
+Step 3: Data Pre Processing<br>
-Step 4: Split data (train & test) & Scale variables Step 5: Model Building with Ridge & Lasso
+Step 4: Split data (train & test) & Scale variables<br>
+Step 5: Model Building with Ridge & Lasso<br>

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->